jackrr/bubble/README.md

 [leiningen]: https://github.com/technomancy/leiningen

+### Secrets

+There are a few secrets you'll need to get started.
+Create a .env file and add the following to it:

+DATABASE_URL=""
+HOST=""
+TWILIO_PHONE_NUMBER=""
+TWILIO_ACCOUNT_SID=""
+TWILIO_AUTH_TOKEN=""

+(Values must come from a maintainer of a live deployment, or you'll need to create your own)

 ### Docker + SQL

 To reduce the risk of cross-project conflicts, this project uses docker and docker-compose to isolate any database dependencies.
 You'll need both docker and docker-compose installed to run the app.